Income Tax Act 2007

-LE 2: Use of remaining credits by companies and trustees
+LE 2B: Use of remaining credits by life insurer on policyholder base

 You could also call this:

-“How life insurers can use leftover policyholder tax credits as deductions”
+"How life insurers use leftover tax credits for their policyholders"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: LE 3: Use of remaining credits by others
+LE 3: Use of remaining credits by others, or

 Tax credits for imputation credits